 Monaca Eaton.
-Within the context of higher education, Monaca’s research interest is focused on the new media literacy skills social work educators and students need to provide ethical, competent and engaged social work practice in the digital age.
+Within the context of higher education, Monaca’s research interest has focused on the new media literacy skills social work educators and students need to provide ethical, competent and engaged social work practice in the digital age.
 She is interested in understanding the role social media plays in formal and informal adult learning, as well as ways in which social media can be used to inspire, empower and connect, all for the promotion of human and community well-being.
 She currently is the Associate Director for Teaching and Instruction and a senior clinical instructor at the School of Social Work at Michigan State University and a doctoral student in the Educational Psychology and Educational Technology program in the College of Education.
 Monaca was an Adam’s Academy Fellow for Innovation in Teaching and Learning and teaches courses at both the undergraduate and graduate level infused with technology and social media.

-Dr. Benjamin Gleason is an Assistant Professor of Curriculum and Instructional Technology at Iowa State University.
+Dr. Benjamin Gleason is an Associate Professor of Curriculum and Instructional Technology at Iowa State University.
 His research interests include the use of social media for teaching, learning, and leadership, focusing on how students (K-12, college, and graduate students) practice literacy, develop identity, engage in digital citizenship, and create new forms of humanizing pedagogy.
 He has published in the British Journal of Educational Technology, Learning, Media, Technology, Journal of Educational Technology and Society, Journal of Adolescent and Adult Literacy, among others.
 With colleagues, he co-founded the Social Media SIG of the Society for Instructional Technology and Teacher Education (SITE).
 He holds a B.A. in American Literature from Oberlin College and a Ph.D in Educational Psychology & Educational Technology from Michigan State University.

 Dr. Jessica Wicks is a 2015 graduate of the inaugural hybrid Ph.D. program in Educational Psychology and Educational Technology at Michigan State University.
 Her dissertation, entitled Adjunct Socialization with Social Media: The Moodle Socialwall, examined the potential of a natively-hosted social media solution to support organizational socialization for community college adjunct faculty.
 Jessica also holds both M.A. and B.S. degrees in Human Development and Family Studies from Central Michigan University.
 Her current research interests include innovations in online learning and the design of development opportunities for dispersed and commuter student and faculty audiences.
 She is employed full-time as a consultant at Central Michigan University’s Center for Excellence in Teaching and Learning, where she partners with faculty to create engaging learning experiences in many formats.
 Her diverse practice as an educator, instructional designer, administrator, and educational technologist has spanned contexts including community colleges, universities, online education, and medical school settings.